Clinical-Genomics/cg/CONTRIBUTING.md

 Includes: `status`, `hk`, `coverage`

-The API will fetch information about an analysis like name and family ID and related samples from `status`.
+The API will fetch information about an analysis like name and case ID and related samples from `status`.
 It will get the Sambamba output from `hk` and use the `coverage` app interface to upload the data to Chanjo for each individual sample.